no4kar/task-manager_node-express-db/README.md

 This project is a simple todos server built with Node.js and SQLite3.
 It includes API documentation using Swagger and is configured to support TypeScript for development.

+## Warning

+**Note:** The hosting service where the server is deployed may run slowly.
+The first request, also known as a "cold start" may take up to 50 seconds.

 ## Table of Contents

 - [Features](#features)